-An additional \$500,000 has been allocated to the Target Date 5 to 10 Year Outcome to provide funding within an intermediate time horizon.
+An additional \$478,112 has been allocated to the Target Date 5-10 Year Outcome, which will be needed primarily to provide funding within an intermediate time horizon.
 Details of the allocation for this Outcome are in Table 7 below.
 Further detail about the Target Date 5-10 Year Outcome allocations can also be found in Appendix B.